ADD-SP/ngx_waf/README.md

 version to download when it is missing, and `mise run build-dynamic` builds the dynamic module instead.
 The known differences to the C implementation are listed in [`rust/README.md`](rust/README.md).

+`mise run coverage` prints the coverage of the unit tests, one row per module, with the `mod tests` blocks of the sources left out.  `mise run coverage-e2e` goes further: it builds an instrumented nginx, runs the end to end checks and the Test::Nginx suite on it, and prints the union of both runs.
+Both tasks need the `llvm-tools-preview` component of the toolchain (the task prints `rustup component add llvm-tools-preview` when it is missing).

 ## Contact